 There are many arrests in the Kruger National Park region but unless suspects are found with evidence they can only be charged with trespassing.
 Often poachers throw their guns into the bush when they realise they will be caught.
 But the dogs serve another role by finding those guns and the bullet casings near the poached animals.
-Fingerprints on the weapons and ballistic evidence can lead to stronger convictions.
-‘In the areas we operate in not one rhino has been lost in over a year and a half,’ says co-founder Catherine Corrett.
+Fingerprints on weapons and ballistic evidence can lead to stronger convictions.
+‘In the areas, we operate in not one rhino has been lost in over a year and a half,’ says co-founder Catherine Corrett.
 Eight arrests of rhino poachers have been made over that time, and the intelligence from the arrestees has led to more arrests higher up the chain.
-K9 Conservation is expanding their operations to other key wildlife areas in South Africa and is developing and consulting on the use of working dogs in places such as Kenya, Malawi and Central African Republic.
+K9 Conservation is expanding its operations to other key wildlife areas in South Africa and is developing and consulting on the use of working dogs in places such as Kenya, Malawi and the Central African Republic.

 The Virunga National Park in the Democratic Republic of Congo is a world heritage site.
 It’s also a hot zone for poaching and war, and 150 rangers have been killed there in the past 17 years.
 The Congo Hounds Canine Unit, which has been operating since 2011, consists of three bloodhounds and two English springer spaniels.
 In such a densely forested region with difficult terrain, the bloodhounds are extremely useful because they can follow trails that are days old.
 They can locate injured rangers or track down poachers intent on killing endangered mountain gorillas and elephants.
 But that’s where their work stops as they are too gentle to get involved in actual apprehension.
 The spaniels are specially trained to sniff out ivory, bush meat and other such contraband, so they are used to search vehicles and villages in the region.
-Read more about the Congo Hounds in this Africa Geographic blog (opens in new window).

 The Big Life Foundation operates on the wildlife-rich plains of East Africa.
 Launched 4 years ago by British photographer Nick Brandt and Kenyan conservationist Richard Bonham, the foundation now employs 300 rangers in 31 outposts in Tanzania and Kenya.
 One of their most effective anti-poaching initiatives, the first in Tanzania, is a canine unit comprising of German shepherds and German shepherd mix-breeds used to track and apprehend poachers.
 A recent addition to the team is Didi, an abused Nairobi stray that Bonham picked up from the ASPCA.
 With care and training, she has proven herself invaluable, already bringing in 6 poachers and finding two lost community members.
 Says Leyian, one of her handlers: ‘When we are on the track we can switch off our minds, Didi is our eyes and we trust her, she will take us where we want to go.’